omar-hadek/myNewsApp/README.md

 ## News App
-# built using Flutterb and dart
+# built using Flutter and dart

+not complete yet